* Oct vehicle sales -11.7 pct y/y

 By Pei Li and Norihiko Shirouzu

-The China Association of Automobile Manufacturers (CAAM) said overall vehicle sales for January-October totalled 22.87 million, down 0.1 percent from the same period a year earlier.
-Sales in October were 2.38 million, the fourth straight month of declines and the steepest drop since early 2012.
+The China Association of Automobile Manufacturers (CAAM) said overall sales for the first 10 months of the year totalled 22.87 million vehicles, down 0.1 percent from the same period a year earlier.

 "Maintaining positive growth to the end of the year won't be easy.
 There could be negative growth," Yao Jie, vice secretary general of CAAM, said at a briefing in Beijing.